Pilot Project Award Program

 - PPs must undergo IRB review and approval.

-- Research must be related to SUDs and disease in vulnerable populations, especially in underrepresented ethnic/racial minorities.
+- Research must be related to SUDs and chronic disease in vulnerable populations, especially in underrepresented ethnic/racial minorities.

 - Investigators holding K awards can serve as COBRE pilot investigators.

 - Under special circumstances an established investigator can apply, if they intend to make a significant change to their career.

 Foreign components are not allowed.
 Please see more information on foreign components.